kermit4/pejovu/README.md

 # future possibilities

-## message type ideas:
+## protocol ideas:
-- chksums of the message array
+- checksums of the message array
+- "hi" messages just to keep peers active in peer lists?
+3 way with timestamps?
 - timestamp requests to learn most responsive service from your location (and some protocol that replies return these timestamps)
+- some way to prevent being used as a DDOS by replying to a spoofed IP (some sort of cookie/handshake..calculated by a local random, to not need to remember them all)
+- need sub-hashes otherwise a bad bit may copy around forever, breaking a file
 - public keys in "Receive peers."
 - include suggestions as to where else to request content in replies to Please send content.
+- streams, i.e. files that keep growing
 - channels, like a stream but multiple senders
 - encryption
 - economics to insentivize resource sharing